 Select your writing utensil(s), notebook, memo pad, dictionary

 You know you’ll find a word you need to look up right away or later, and will want to remember that particular scene or phrase to add to one of your many “favorite” lists.
-I prefer to keep my smartphone within reach for emergencies, but stick to my physical notebooks, pencils, and other resources while reading.
-There are less distractions for me, and more thinking behind doing the work myself and not allowing Google to do it for me.
+I prefer to keep my smartphone within reach for emergencies, but stick to my physical notebooks, pencils, and other bound resources while reading.
+They are less distracting to me, and rifling through a dictionary or index is more satisfying than having Google look something up for me.
 But if you have them all on your smartphone and prefer to use it, all the power to you!
 This is your day, after all.